Main navigation

 Individual Taxpayer Identification Numbers (ITIN)

-An Individual Taxpayer Identification Number (ITIN) is a nine-digit tax processing number issued to nonresidents for tax purposes who:
+An Individual Taxpayer Identification Number (ITIN) is a nine-digit tax processing number issued to nonresidents for tax purposes to comply with United States tax laws and file a federal income tax return.

-ITINs are issued by the IRS and used for federal tax reporting only.
+ITINs are issued by the U.S. Internal Revenue Service (IRS) and used for federal tax reporting only.
 Note that the ITIN:

-- does not provide authorization for work in the United States
+- Does not provide authorization for work in the United States

-- does not provide eligibility for Social Security benefits
+- Does not provide eligibility for Social Security benefits

-- does not provide any income tax credits or deductions
+- Does not provide any income tax credits or deductions

-When not to get an ITIN
+When Not to Use an ITIN

-An ITIN is not required if you did not have any taxable income from U.S. sources during the tax year (January 1-December 31).
+- An ITIN is not required if you did not have any taxable income from U.S. sources during the tax year (January 1-December 31).

 We do not recommend that you mail your original passport and visa to the IRS.